logo for pulau-pangkor.com

 Pekeliling Bus Station, Kuala Lumpur

-Pekeliling Bus Station, Kuala Lumpur is the station you need if you head for Jeranhut and Kuantan; the North East The nearest LRT station is Titiwangsa Station on the monorail.
+Pekeliling Bus Station, Kuala Lumpur is the station you need if you head for Jeranhut and Kuantan and other destinations in the North East.
+The nearest LRT station is Titiwangsa Station on the monorail.

 Dangers and annoyances

-Touts as always but further nothing to mention.
+Touts are as always annoying but further there is nothing to mention.
 Go back to our page on Malaysia transport by bus.
 Find the information on bus schedules for Lumut and for other destinations in Malaysia.

 Back to Travel options to Pangkor